Baitik Batyr: Accession of Northern Kyrgyzstan to Russia

 The capture of Pishpek by Baitik Batyr with the help of Russian troops was a decisive event in the course of the voluntary entry of the Kyrgyz tribes of northern Kyrgyzstan into the Russian Empire.
-This was a wise and far-sighted decision of the Kyrgyz leaders, who soberly assessed the geopolitical circumstances and the national interests of the Kyrgyz people.

 After the capture of the Pishpek fortress, the jigits of Baitik Batyr actively participated in the destruction of the Oluya-Ata fortress.

 The decisive actions of the baatyr were also supported by his elder brothers Baiseit Batyr and Boshkoy Batyr.
 Communication with them was maintained by the commander of the Russian detachment in Merki, Colonel M.G.
 Chernyaev.

 In 1867, Baitik Batyr, as part of a delegation of the peoples of Central Asia, was invited to St. Petersburg.
 He was given the rank of captain of the Russian army.
 He was awarded the Order of St. Stanislaus and a ring with a diamond.